-Level Three Offense - Large Amounts of Marijuana or Paraphernalia/Other Drugs/Intent to Sell scales and/or materials that the University determines are indicative of an intent to sell or distribute marijuana or other drugs.
+Level Three Offense - Large Amounts of Marijuana or Paraphernalia/Other Drugs/Intent to Sell

+This Level involves the possession of more than 10 grams of marijuana, more than one marijuana plant, possession of prescription medication that is labeled or packaged for resale, or possession of small packaging baggies, scales and/or materials that the University determines are indicative of an intent to sell or distribute marijuana or other drugs.
 The Level also includes the possession of any other unlawful drug or synthetic drug (regardless of the amount), including heroin, cocaine, LSD, psychedelic mushrooms or other products that contain heavy narcotics.
 Repeat offenders of a Level Two violation also would fall under this Level.